Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Acceleration by adaptive heavy-ball momentum

-This subsection aims to demonstrate that if the sample spaces $\Omega_k=\{I\}$ and $f(x)=\frac{\gamma}{2}\|x-p\|^2_2-q$, then Algorithm \ref{amRDCD} reduces to the \emph{conjugate gradient normal equation error} (CGNE) method \cite[Section 11.3.9]{golub2013matrix}, which is a variant of the conjugate gradient method.
-Here $p\in\mathbb{R}^n$ and $q\in\mathbb{R}$ are constants.
+This subsection aims to demonstrate that if the sample spaces $\Omega_k=\{I\}$ and $f(x)=\frac{\gamma}{2}\|x-u\|^2_2-v$, then Algorithm \ref{amRDCD} reduces to the \emph{conjugate gradient normal equation error} (CGNE) method \cite[Section 11.3.9]{golub2013matrix}, which is a variant of the conjugate gradient method.
 The following lemma is useful in our discussion.